lias-laboratory/biogitom/Docs/BioGITOM_Installation.md

 ### 2. Navigate to the Project Directory

-Change to the directory where the repository was cloned:
+Navigate to the directory where the repository was cloned:

 ```bash
 cd biogitom